51ԹϺ

 Salary < $50,000

-Auto enrollment of newly eligible employees has helped increase participation but isn’t being utilized as the industry expected.
-It was assumed most plans would add it to their plan design, but less than half (47%) of employers offer auto enrollment.
+Auto-enrollment of newly eligible employees has helped increase participation but isn’t being utilized as the industry expected.
+It was assumed most plans would add it to their plan design, but less than half (47%) of employers offer auto-enrollment.
 And unfortunately, many plans operate in such a way that if an employee says, “no” to the retirement plan once, they aren’t asked again.

 It’s a similar story with a plan’s QDIAs, which are typically a TDF.
 Committees, investment advisors, and consultants, including plan designers, all spend hours determining the right TDF and applicable glide path for the plan’s participants.
 Yet, once it’s selected, there may be no follow-up to help ensure employees stay in the plan’s QDIA.
 It’s not unusual for participants to change their investment allocations from the TDF being used as the plan’s QDIA for distinct reasons (sometimes in a panic during a market downturn) and then forget to change back again.